"

 The most important principle is to practice, practice, practice your speech from the skeletal outline.
 The more you practice, the better the extemporaneous style works, and the more you get the benefits of audience connection without the risk of being at a loss for words.
 You may even find that you can memorize the structure (using one of the techniques from Box 14.1), so you don’t need any notes — which I think is what that groom did.

-BOX 14.1: MEMORIZATION TECHNIQUES
+BOX 14.4: MEMORIZATION TECHNIQUES

-- Loci.
+• Loci.
 This is an interesting visual technique where you associate ideas you need to remember with a house, building, or familiar route.
-Take something that you can spatially reconstruct, and imagine walking through it in a predictable sequence.
+Take something you can spatially reconstruct, and imagine walking through it in a predictable sequence.
 Then connect each of the points you want to memorize with a different physical point in that space.
 It helps to make these associations vivid, or even bizarre, but with a reason they would be connected with that space.
-For instance, you can take your speech, and think of something that would connect your intro with the front porch of your house.
+For instance, you can take your speech and think of something that would connect your intro with the front door of your house.
 Then form an association between your next main point and your living room, and the point after that with the dining room (or however you would normally walk through your house).
 Or if you are very familiar with the cities of the American west coast, think “My Seattle opening line is ___, my Portland next point is ___, then we get to the San Francisco problem, the Los Angeles solution, and the San Diego conclusion.”

 Perhaps more important than all these association techniques, however, is having your points flow in a logical order.
 If it makes perfect sense to you how your second point grows out of your first point, you won’t need to use any unusual techniques like these.